Below I’ve reviewed the best termite killer for indoor and outdoor spaces. Luckily, the products are useful for both pre-and post-construction phases.

-- Combine the presence of a pipe entering a building with a water leak from the pipe and you have an effective, irresistible invitation for termites to enter the building.
+- Combine the presence of a line entering a building with a water leak from the pipe, and you have a compelling, irresistible invitation for termites to join the building.

 Foraging and feeding do slow under dry and or cold conditions.
-In the suburban environment, there are often artificial supplies of water (leaking pipes, air-conditioner condensation, for termites to exploit even during prolonged periods of drought.
+There is often artificial water (leaking pipes, air-conditioner condensation, for termites to exploit even during prolonged periods of drought.

 - It would only be during the depths of winter in the southern latitudes and the height of summer in the northern latitudes that soil temperature may become limiting to termite activity.

-However, termites have been known to tunnel (randomly eat) through seemly inedible materials such as lead sheathing on cables, rubber tires on tractors and hard plastics.
+However, termites have been known to the tunnel (randomly eat) through seemly inedible materials such as lead sheathing on cables, rubber tires on tractors, and hard plastics.

 Feeding and Digestion

 Termites cannot digest cellulose.
-Termites must rely on micro-organisms (bacteria and protozoa) in their intestines (gut) to actually digest the cellulose and release the sugars.
+Termites must rely on micro-organisms (bacteria and protozoa) in their intestines (gut) to digest the cellulose and release the sugars.
 In this respect, the digestion system of termites is similar to that of the cow.

 Signs of termites infestation

-You’ll need to keep an eye on both the places to spot an infestation.
+You’ll need to keep an eye on both places to spot an infestation.
 You may find signs of damage caused due to termites as: